 Pursuant to the Conditions, QIB and/or any of its subsidiaries may at any time purchase Certificates in the open market or otherwise.
 If QIB wishes to cancel such Certificates purchased by it and/or any of its subsidiaries, QIB may, in accordance with the terms of the Redemption Undertaking Deed, deliver a cancellation notice to the Trustee requiring it to cancel any relevant Certificates identified to it by QIB and/or any of its subsidiaries and to transfer on any Cancellation Date the Wakala Assets specified by QIB in its sole and absolute discretion in the relevant Cancellation Notice, together with all of the Trustee's rights, title, interests, benefits and entitlements in and to the Wakala Assets (the "Cancellation Wakala Assets"), the Value of which shall be no greater than the Wakala Percentage of the aggregate outstanding face amount of the Cancellation Certificates.
-Upon receipt by the Trustee of a Cancellation Notice, the Trustee acknowledges and agrees that the Mudarib shall transfer on the relevant Cancellation Date to QIB such Mudaraba Assets as selected by the Mudarib in its sole and absolute discretion ("Cancellation Mudaraba Assets"), provided that the aggregate Value of such Cancellation Mudaraba Assets shall be no greater than the Mudaraba Percentage of the aggregate face amount of the Cancellation Certificates.
+Upon receipt by the Trustee of a Cancellation Date to QIB such Mudaraba Assets as selected by the Mudarib in its sole and absolute discretion ("Cancellation Mudaraba Assets"), provided that the aggregate Value of such Cancellation Mudaraba Assets shall be no greater than the Wakale of such Cancellation Mudaraba Assets."